The Workplace Has Changed!

 Manage2Retain mission is to help employees enjoy a rewarding career experience and ensure companies reduce their employee turnover and absenteeism rates and associated costs.
 We achieve this by helping managers connect with, understand and support employees to build stronger employee experiences and relationships.
 Imagine the benefits of a workplace culture that attracts and retains talent!

 Manage2Retain specializes on the key area that matters most to reducing employee retention and absenteeism: the manager-employee relationship.
-By helping managers create a positive work environment, build an appealing culture and support core employee needs/goals.
-The result, employees enjoy coming to work and organizations reduce the expensive costs associated with employee turnover and absenteeism.
+By helping managers and employees to work together to create a positive work environment, build an appealing culture and support core employee needs/goals.
+The result, issues and disconnects and dealt with and improved so employees enjoy coming to work and organizations reduce the expensive costs associated with employee turnover and absenteeism.
 In short, make work a place where workers want to be!
 Treat employees like customers by understanding and supporting their needs.

 Manage2Retain helps organizations achieve business success by strengthening manager-employee relationships through key, structured conversations designed to help managers lead and interact with their team in ways that improve trust and create the positive emotions and feelings (pride, connection, trust…) that lead to career fulfilment.
 Our conversations help managers connect with employees to create a sense of caring, belonging and purpose.
 Then enable them to address and act on the key elements necessary to engage employees and build rewarding, fulfilling careers.
 The result: lower employee turnover, reduced absenteeism and increased profits.
 Ensure your managers are effective in retaining talent!
 Our programs are designed to provide: